nyrahul/clibash/README.md

 To add new commands, just add the folder at a given level and add a `handler.sh` file that handles the given command.

+# How to use?

+1. Create commands folders and add appropriate `handler.sh` in each of those commands.
+2. Edit `.cfg.mk` and specify the CLIOUT target.
+3. Run `make`.
+This should create the CLIOUT executable file for the cli tool.

+In some cases, you need add include additional script source files that would provide utility functions for all other handlers.
+This can be included by edit INC_SOURCE in `.cfg.mk`.